Ban or Death Sentence? How Anti-Abortion Laws Criminalize Black Women the Most

 She is not alone.
 In Arkansas, Keysheonna Reed gave birth to twins, both which were also stillborn.
 Afraid of facing legal consequences, she panicked and placed the bodies in a suitcase.
 The bodies were found, and Keysheonna was charged with two counts of abuse of a corpse, a felony in Arkansas with a maximum sentence of ten years in prison.
 Her bail was set at $50,000, almost twice the per capita income of most members of her community.

 Some anti-abortion activists advocate for personhood, a concept which protects fetuses (at conception) as people under the Constitution.
 If personhood becomes accepted under law, then miscarriages and basic forms of birth control—including the morning after pill—could be considered illegal.
 We have seen lawmakers repeatedly attempt to incorporate personhood into federal and state legislation, including in a proposed version of President Trump’s tax bill that was passed by Congress in 2017.
-These laws, snuck into even the most basic framework of our country, strive to legitimize the case for abortion bans while simultaneously seeking to criminalize the women who will suffer most.
+According to professionals from firms like the Brotman Law, these laws, snuck into even the most basic framework of our country, strive to legitimize the case for abortion bans while simultaneously seeking to criminalize the women who will suffer most.

 This latest ban in Alabama creates fear—fear in those who already have limited access to healthcare and other services.
 Instead of placing bans on abortions and criminalizing miscarriages, we should preserve the sanctity of all women’s bodies, but especially Black bodies that already face the greatest risks, and give them access to basic healthcare and economic opportunity.